-The minimum hardware requirement for Multi-VSwitch Link Aggregation support is the IBM z13° with the OSA-Express4S.
+The minimum hardware requirement for Multi-VSwitch Link Aggregation support is the IBM z14 with the OSA-Express4S or the IBM z17 family with the Network Express adapter.

 PCIe support hardware requirements

 z/VM provides support for guests to dedicate PCIe functions to their virtual machines.